Algue-Rythme/OCSDF/README.md

     - `models.py`: definition of common Lipschitz and conventional architectures.
     - `layers.py`: additional layers for Lipschitz networks, more compliant with the theorem of Anil et al. (2018).
     - `datasets.py`: pre-processing of common datasets in an unified framework.
+  * `experiments/`: contains the scripts to launch several experiments sequentially and upload the results to a wandb account.
+You should login on Wandb before running the scripts.
   * `legacy_notebooks/`: old notebooks for early experiments and prototypes.
 Saved for reproducibility and archiving.
 Should be avoided for new experiments.

 ### Remarks